lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 But this was quickly solved with some money from the group to build a computer and with hospitality of the local theoretical biology and bioinformatics group.
 The main challenge was building the know-how.
 As a computer savvy student at the time, with no bioinformatics training whatsoever, I was lucky to attend some PhD courses on bioinformatics techniques.
-Additionally, I was lucky to get advice from collaborators, specifically those in chapter \ref(fould_play), and from bioinformaticians and system administrators in the department.
+Additionally, I was lucky to get advice from collaborators, specifically those in chapter \ref{foul_play}, and from bioinformaticians and system administrators in the department.
 With some support and enthusiasm, together we managed to publish a first bioinformatics-centred paper within two years after the project started.
 Later, during my PhD, we diverged the bioinformatics toolkit of the lab quite a bit.